John-Nagle/lslutils/work/vehicleinfomsgs.md

     "rpos": BOOLEAN, "regioncorner": VECTOR, doortype" : STRING, "error" : STRING, "msg" : STRING }

 **language** in the request is the language for the "msg" field, if the object has multiple language options.
 The keywords are fixed for all language options.
-Language codes are per ISO 639-1, the 2-letter language codes used on the Web.
+Language codes are per [ISO 639-1](https://www.loc.gov/standards/iso639-2/php/code_list.php), the 2-letter language codes used on the Web, similar to the country suffixes on domains.

 **state** - "open", "closed", "locked", "auto", or "moving", as you'd expect. "locked" implies "closed".
 "auto" means it will open when approached and you don't need to request an open.
 Doors which say they